 If a specific policy on Self-Archiving applies for a given journal, this policy can be found on the journal’s website.

-From 1 January 2021, authors supported in whole or in part by cOAlition S organisations or the Wellcome Trust, are entitled to self-archive their author accepted manuscripts (preprint only), without embargo, under a CC BY license or equivalent (or CC BY-ND upon agreement by the cOAlition S Organisation), in an Open Access repository of their choice.
+Authors supported in whole or in part by cOAlition S organisations or other funders requiring it, are entitled to self-archive their author accepted manuscripts (preprint only), without embargo, under a CC BY license or equivalent, in an Open Access repository of their choice.